jhudsl/Documentation_and_Usability/docs/06-how-to_examples.md

 TODO: Update instructions here.

-Use [the template how-to example template](https://raw.githubusercontent.com/jhudsl/itcr-template-documentation/master/docs/how-to_examples_template.md) to start your own getting started section either by using the markdown template directly, or navigating to the MkDocs repository you set up in the previous chapter.
+Use [the template how-to example template](https://raw.githubusercontent.com/jhudsl/itcr-template-documentation/master/docs/how-to_examples_template.md) to start your own how-to examples either by using the markdown template directly, or navigating to the MkDocs repository you set up in the previous chapter.

 Keep in mind that if your tool's destination is Bioconductor or Galaxy, you should see our specific guidance on those repositories' examples.